 The Reading Specialist License program is designed for educators with an initial license in another subject matter area who wish to become licensed as a reading specialist.

 This program complements the credentials of classroom teachers, special educators, speech-language pathologists, administrators, psychologists, and private tutors.

 With its foundation in spoken-language development, the program is relevant for educators of students who are second-language learners and those with diverse linguistic backgrounds.

-The Reading Specialist Licensure program at MGH Institute is one of only nine programs nationally recognized by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.
+The Reading Specialist Licensure program at MGH Institute is 1 of only 17 programs in the country accredited by the International Dyslexia Association for meeting their Knowledge and Practice Standards for Teachers of Reading.

 This comprehensive 20-credit reading program: